samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 CONSUMERGROUP=consumerGroup_2
 ```

-Although both Python consumers read from the same underlying message queue `timeseries_1`, they work asynchronously processing data at different speeds and at different times.
+Although both Python consumers read from the same underlying message queue `timeseries_1`, they work asynchronously by processing data at different speeds and at different times.
 This enables horizontal scaling of multiple processes on the same data.